 - Go to Open With and then select “Search the Store.”

-This will search the Microsoft Store for apps which select the file type.
+This will search the Microsoft Store for apps that select the file type.
 You can then decide which apps to try based on their description, and rating.

 Remember the days when clicking on the files explorer icon opened “My PC” revealing the list of hard drives, your CD Rom, and another connected device?
-That’s not the default case anymore, and now you get to see a “Quick Access” section which reveals your frequently used files, a bunch of shortcuts.
-While they are useful, you can always access them by doing a right click on the File Explorer icon on the taskbar.
+That’s not the default case anymore, and now you get to see a “Quick Access” section that reveals your frequently used files, a bunch of shortcuts.
+While they are useful, you can always access them by right-clicking on the File Explorer icon on the taskbar.